PurdueMINDS/RelationalPooling/README.md

-# Relational Pooling
+# Relational Pooling for Graph Representations

 ## Overview
 This is the code associated with the paper [Relational Pooling for Graph Representations](https://arxiv.org/abs/1903.02541).
 Accepted at ICML, 2019.

-Our first task evaluates RP-GIN, a powerful model we propose to make Graph Isomorphism Network of [Xu et. al. 2018](https://arxiv.org/abs/1810.00826) more powerful than its corresponding WL[1] test.
+Our first task evaluates RP-GIN, a powerful model we propose to make Graph Isomorphism Network (GIN) [Xu et. al. 2019](https://arxiv.org/abs/1810.00826) more powerful than its corresponding WL[1] test.
 Our second set of tasks uses molecule datasets to evaluate different instantiations of RP.

 ## Requirements
 * [PyTorch](https://www.pytorch.org)
 * Python 3

-For the synthetic tasks, you will need
+For the first set of tasks, you will need
 * SciPy
 * scikit-learn
 * docopt and schema for parsing arguments from command line